EmanSza/tmi-handler/readme.md

 })
 ```
 ## TypeScript Parameter
-``typeScript`` - wheter your code is written in TypeScript instead of JavaScript
+``typeScript`` - Whether your code is written in TypeScript instead of JavaScript

 ```js